“Initiated men and women don’t chase what they desire, they marry what they follow and they raise up what they love”Martin Prechtel

 Other practices that you will learn include more hands-on bushcraft skills such as fire building, primitive shelters, wildcrafting, and other nature oriented skills.
 These practices help to establish a more intimate relationship with the Wild community and test our abilities in self reliance.

 We also ask that apprentices participate in a one night guided solo on the land at the completion of the steward phase to reflect and integrate your experience at Twisted Roots Farm.
 During this guided process, you will spend 24 hours alone on the land, returning to the community that has been your home for three months with a story for all to witness.

 For those who complete the wild tender program, we also ask that you spend solo time on the land in a significant and meaningful way at the end of your six month stay.
 We will work with you to define this extended solo time as part of your individual learning plan.

 All apprentices are given written learning materials throughout their apprenticeship.
 These materials include crop plans, planting schedules, budgets, overall farm plans, permaculture methods, and various other supporting materials.
 In addition, there is a small lending library from which apprentices are welcome to borrow books.

-As part of the apprentice program, you will receive two books that are required reading: “The Unlikely Peace at Cuchumaquic: The Parallel Lives of People as Plants: Keeping the Seeds Alive” by Martin Prechtel and “Soulcraft: Crossing into the Mysteries of Nature and Psyche” by Bill Plotkin.
+As part of the apprentice program, you will receive books that are required reading: “The Unlikely Peace at Cuchumaquic: The Parallel Lives of People as Plants: Keeping the Seeds Alive” by Martin Prechtel and “Soulcraft: Crossing into the Mysteries of Nature and Psyche” by Bill Plotkin.
 Both of these books provide a framework for discussion and exploration of ideas in sacred agriculture and nature-based work and have deeply influenced our lives.